-Our Founders understood that the Rule of Law enshrined in our Constitution was the foundational guarantee to protect and sustain Liberty for their generation and that of their posterity.
-Consequently, they prescribed that all elected officials be bound by Sacred Oath to “support and defend” our Constitution.
+Our Founders understood that Rule of Law as enshrined in our Constitution was the foundational guarantee to protect and sustain Liberty for their generation and that of their posterity.
+Consequently, they prescribed that all elected officials be bound by sacred oath to “support and defend” our Constitution.

-However, in the current era, many federal office holders have abandoned their oaths in deference to the expediency of redistributing wealth to their special interest constituencies, in order to ensure re-election.
-For certain, when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the Republic will be lost.
+In the current era, however, many federal officeholders have forsaken their oaths and instead focus on redistributing wealth to their special-interest constituencies in order to perpetuate their own re-election.
+Here, we can be certain that when the number of constituents who vote for their income and provisions outnumber those who work for their income and provisions, the republic will be lost.

-The time has come when we must inquire with a unified voice: If there is no explicit constitutional authority for the laws and regulations enacted by Congress and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
+The time has come to inquire with a unified voice: If there is no explicit constitutional authority for the laws and regulations enacted by Congress and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
 If they have no authority, does this then constitute “taxation without representation”?
-For dereliction, should they be duly prosecuted, one and all, for breach of oath to our Constitution and breach of trust with the American People?
-What should be the consequence of abandoning their sacred oaths “to support and defend” our Constitution?
+What should be the punishment for their dereliction?

-Today, while the words “conservative” and “liberal” are ubiquitously used to describe political alliances, these words more essentially describe whether one advocates for Rule of Law or rule of men; the conservation of our Constitution as the Founders intended, or its liberal interpretation by progressive legislators and judicial activists.
+Today, while the words “conservative” and “liberal” are ubiquitously used to describe political alliances, these words more essentially describe whether one advocates for Rule of Law or for the rule of men; the conservation of our Constitution as the Founders intended, or its leftist interpretation by regressive legislators and judicial activists.

 The futility of debating policy matters must now yield to a more substantive national debate about constitutional authority and the First Principles of Liberty.

-If we are to restore Liberty and the integrity of our Constitution, we must do so from the bottom up, a groundswell from the grassroots.
+If we are to fully restore Liberty and the integrity of our Constitution, we must continue to do so from the bottom up, a groundswell from the grassroots.
 Indeed, nothing great and enduring has ever been built from the top down.
-We must therefore start at the foundation, speaking with one disciplined, determined and unified voice toward one primary objective: the re-establishment of the Rule of Law.
+We must therefore start at the foundation, speaking with one disciplined, determined and unified voice toward one primary objective: the re-establishment of Rule of Law.

-If we are to succeed, we must understand our Constitution and the of Rule of Law it enshrines, and extend that understanding to others.
-If we are to turn back the rising tide of tyranny, it is important that every American Patriot, all who are committed to preserving our constitutional heritage and extending our legacy of Liberty to future generations, be able to articulate the difference between Rule of Law and rule of men.
+If we are to succeed, we must understand our Constitution and the Rule of Law it enshrines, and we must extend that understanding to others.
+If we are to turn back the rising tide of tyranny, it is important that every American Patriot, all of whom are committed to preserving our constitutional heritage and extending our legacy of Liberty to future generations, be able to articulate the difference between Rule of Law and rule of men.

-Indeed, in this the third century since our foundational Declaration and Constitution were instituted, silent encroachments have resulted in a central government that is poised to dictate the terms of freedom and Liberty according to the decrees of men, and the threat of tyranny is imminent.
+Indeed, in this, the third century since our foundational Declaration and Constitution were instituted, quiet encroachments have resulted in a central government poised to dictate the terms of Liberty according to the decrees of men.
+The threat of tyranny is imminent.

-Though our Constitution provides the People with an authentic means for amendment, as prescribed in Article V, activist jurists and lawmakers have altered that founding convention well beyond any semblance of its original intent, using the courts, legislation and regulation to greatly expand the powers of the central government according to their dictates.
+Although our Constitution provides the people with an authentic means for amendment, as prescribed in Article V, activist jurists and lawmakers have altered that founding convention well beyond any semblance of its original intent, using the courts, legislation and regulation to greatly expand the powers of the central government according to their decrees.

-We must declare by all means that the scope of our government’s activities be constrained to the limits enumerated in our Constitution, understanding that this contraction will take courage and deliberation, and years of steadfast diligence.
-It will take time to undo generations of insult to Rule of Law.
-But undo this abomination we must, with determination, knowing that if we fail, and Rule of Law is overwhelmed by the rule of men, tyranny will, once again, prevail.
+We must declare by all means that the scope of our government’s activities be constrained to the limits enumerated in our Constitution, and we must understand that this contraction will require courage, deliberation and years of steadfast diligence.
+It will take time to rebuild from generations of erosion to Rule of Law.
+But rebuild we must, and with determination.
+For if we fail, and Rule of Law is overwhelmed by the rule of men, tyranny will, once again, prevail.

-While one prays that Liberty will be restored and extended to our posterity by way of spirited rebellion manifested in ballots not bullets, history does not favor such prospects.
-But the beauty of our Constitutional Republic is that an informed electorate can reverse the trends toward tyranny by way of ballot.
+While one prays that Liberty will be restored and extended to our posterity by way of spirited electoral rebellion — ballots rather than bullets — history does not favor such prospects.
+But the beauty of our constitutional republic, as reinforced in recent years, is that an informed electorate can reverse by way of the ballot box the trends toward tyranny.

 Founder Patrick Henry wrote of seemingly benign encroachments upon Liberty, “It is natural to man to indulge in the illusions of hope.
 We are apt to shut our eyes against a painful truth — and listen to the song of that syren… For my part, whatever anguish of spirit it might cost, I am willing to know the whole truth; to know the worst, and to provide for it.”

-It is time to fully object to the degraded state of our Constitution and reject any further degradation by way of “illusions of hope” that this offenses to our Liberties will resolve i.
-It is the responsibility of our generation of Patriots to provide for its revitalization, in the spirit of Thomas Paine’s 1776 assertion, “If there must be trouble, let it be in my day, that my child may have peace.”
-So it should be in our day.
+It is time to fully object to the degraded state of our Constitution and reject any further degradation by way of “illusions of hope” that these depredations will magically repair themselves.
+It is the responsibility of our generation of Patriots to provide for its revitalization.
+In the spirit of Thomas Paine’s 1776 assertion, “If there must be trouble, let it be in my day, that my child may have peace,” so too it should be in our day.

-As the means for restoring the integrity of our Constitution are weighed, in regard to a “Constitutional Convention” for amendment, caveat emptor.
-In this day of mass communications (mass manipulations), there may be severe unintended consequences in convening a Convention.
+As the means for restoring the integrity of our Constitution are weighed, in regard to a “constitutional convention” for amendment, let us beware.
+In this day of mass communication and mass manipulation, there may be severe unintended consequences to such a convention.

-Here, we propose an alternative, a “Constitutional Confederation” of the states, an alliance of states whose delegations could assemble to re-affirm the authority of our Constitution, in effect, re-ratify it and the Rule of Law it enshrines.
+Here, let us consider an alternative, a “Constitutional Confederation of States,” an alliance of states whose delegations would assemble to re-affirm the authority of our Constitution — in effect, to re-ratify it and the Rule of Law it enshrines.

-Article IV, Section 4 prescribes with no ambiguity, “The United States shall guarantee to every state in this union a republican form of government…” A Confederation of States should demand no less than the Federalist standard prescribed by our Constitution and affirmed in its Tenth Amendment.
+Article IV, Section 4, prescribes with no ambiguity, “The United States shall guarantee to every state in this union a republican form of government…” A Constitutional Confederation of States should demand no less than the federalism prescribed by our Constitution and affirmed in its Tenth Amendment.